ONLYOFFICE/onlyoffice-chamilo/README.md

 On the Plugins page, find ONLYOFFICE and click _Configure_.
 You'll see the _Settings_ page.
 Enable the plugin and specify the _Document Server address_ (the public URL of your running ONLYOFFICE Docs instance).

-Starting from version 7.2, JWT is enabled by default and the secret key is generated automatically to restrict the access to ONLYOFFICE Docs and for security reasons and data integrity.
-Specify your own **Secret key** on the Chamilo **Settings** page.
+JWT is enabled by default and the secret key is generated automatically to restrict the access to ONLYOFFICE Docs and for security reasons and data integrity.
+If needed, specify your own **Secret key** on the Chamilo **Settings** page.
 The key can be found on your ONLYOFFICE server, depending on the type of server.
 See the ONLYOFFICE Docs [config file](https://api.onlyoffice.com/docs/docs-api/additional-api/signature/) page for more details.
 Specify the same secret key (search for a long hash string next to "secret") and save.

 The plugin will tell you if anything is wrong.